 Preparing in advance will also provide a better picture of the viability of your idea and whether you should proceed or pivot toward a new direction.
 This research can also help you identify the best free resources for marketing, advertising, and overall business operations.

-This can help you work with those that are technically inclined so you can tell them what you need and also understand what they are telling you.
+This can help you work with those who are technically inclined so you can tell them what you need and also understand what they are telling you.
 Knowing what is available as a resource and how it works can also help you put together the best technology to build your company and make decisions about future technology.
 Learning this in advance can even help you by allowing you to get some of the work done yourself so you can stretch your budget that much further.

 Age has been one of the ways people have tried to illustrate that there is an ideal entrepreneur, especially noting that those in their younger years fare better.
 The truth is, there is no ideal entrepreneur.